andrewsuadnya/Homework_Machine-Learning-II/README.md

 ## Introduction
-This project aims to predict the advertising cost required to achieve a certain level of sales using simple linear regression.
+This homework aims to predict the advertising cost required to achieve a certain level of sales using simple linear regression.

 ## Dataset
 The dataset contains two columns: